abpframework/abp/docs/en/Entity-Cache.md

 * Here, we've directly cached the `Product` entity.
 In that case, the `Product` class must be serializable.
 Sometimes this might not be possible and you may want to use another class to store the cache data.
 For example, we may want to use the `ProductDto` class instead of the `Product` class for the cached object if the `Product` entity is not serializable.

-### Caching Cache Item Classes
+### Caching the Cache Item Classes

-`IEntityCache<TEntity, TEntityCacheItem, TKey>` service can be used for caching other cache item classes if the entity is not serializable.
+The `IEntityCache<TEntity, TEntityCacheItem, TKey>` service can be used for caching other cache item classes if the entity is not serializable.

 **Example: `ProductDto` class**